annedo/prettierfier/README.md

     </sup>
 </p>

-This script parses HTML/XML as a raw string to more intelligently format tags.
+This module parses HTML/XML as a raw string to more intelligently format tags.

 ## Installation